Breaking HR Analytics Insights

 Activ8 was founded in 2005 and its award winning software is HR focused, consolidating data from all employee systems, automatically findings analytical insights and communicating these in English.

-Activ8 have been recognised by:
+Activ8 have been recognized by:

 - BT’s HR Innovation award